kaivan1106/to-do-list/README.md

 second command :
 npm install axios react react-dom react-router-dom

-after this you can run the frontend and for you need to run the command : npm start
+after this you can run the frontend and for that you need to run the command : npm start